BERLIN in 5 DAYS

 - East Side Gallery – longest piece of surviving Berlin Wall – painted by different artists in 1990, then restored in 2010 http://www.eastsidegallery-berlin.de/

 - Take a taxi from here to Bernauer Strasse 111 (Wall Memorial) – they have videos of how life used to be with the wall, escapes, etc. and a wall memorial.

-- Also across the street from the Schloss is the Surrealist Museum http://www.smb.museum/en/museums-and-institutions/sammlung-scharf-gerstenberg/about-the-collections.html
+- Across the street from the Schloss is the Surrealist Museum http://www.smb.museum/en/museums-and-institutions/sammlung-scharf-gerstenberg/about-the-collections.html

-- And now just reopened, one of my favorites – the Berggruen Museum, small museum with lots of art from Picasso, Matisse, Giacometti from private collection.
+- And one of my favorites – the Berggruen Museum, small museum with lots of art from Picasso, Matisse, Giacometti from private collection.

 - Take an S-Bahn from Frederickstrasse to Potsdam and spend the day at Schloss SansSoucci (UNESCO world heritage site – beautiful palace).
 Buy the full ticket that lets to visit all the palaces and go to the Sans Soucci and the Neue Palace.